Calamitous/iris/README.md

     * Code should be clean, well-organized, and readable.
   * Be limited in scope
     * The source code should not exceed 1,000 LOC

+## Tests

+The one place we're breaking the rules on requiring gems is in the tests.
+Mocha's just too good.  :)  To run the tests, you can install the following (these will end up in your user directory, to minimize the chances of interfering with system gems).

+`gem install --user-install minitest`
+`gem install --user-install mocha`

 ## Technical Bits